SOAL

 B) increased production of heat-shock proteins

-C) the opening of stomata to increase evaporational heat loss
+C) the opening of stomata to increase evaporational heat

 D) protoplast fusion experiments with xerophytic plants